 University offers the perfect environment to develop a number of skills.
 If you are looking at a career in journalism, for example, try to get involved with your university paper or student newspapers.
 A huge range of skills can be developed through involvement in societies and universities do not fall short of choice when it comes to joining these.
 From sports to charitable organisations to chocolate appreciation, there will be at least one that takes your fancy; if not, you can start your own.
 How entrepreneurial!

 7) I want to build up a great CV at university- how do I go about doing so?

 Similar to the question above, employers love to hear about how you have developed certain skills from your involvement in numerous things which you can add to your CV.
-One example which is always impressive is to have taken part in essay competitions, such as those run by the Institute of Economics Affairs and the Royal Economics Society.
+One example which is always impressive is to have taken part in essay competitions, such as those run by the Royal Economic Society.
 You can also get involved in a huge range of societies to build up your leadership and teamwork skills which can also be done through volunteering.
 Employers like to hire people who can demonstrate motivation and hard work, even if they haven’t been getting paid for their efforts.
 University careers services can be helpful in finding volunteer roles and also tend to provide skills workshops whereby you can learn fresh skills or build upon ones you have already learnt.